-"Intelligence without ambit is a bird Without wings."
+"Intelligence without ambights is a bird

+Without wings."

 Citizenship = Participation Citizenship is having pride in your school, your city, your community, and your country ... and keeping them something to be proud of!
-What kind of citizen are you?
-Obes your level of involvent of the citizen you think you are?
-Obes your level of involvent of the rest of the first Obes your level of involvent of the first Obes your level of involvent of the first Obes your level of involvent of the first • What kind of citizen are you? · How would your life be different if the first amendment didn't exist?
-The fourth amendment protects citizens against unlawful searches and seizures, but it often doesn't extend to things like student lockers that are on school property.
-Is that fair?
+DO NOT SUBMIT FOR PRINT • What kind of citizen are you?
+Does your level of involvement community mirror the self of citizen you think you are?
 Why or why not?
-"Never doubt that a small group of thoughtful, committed citizens can change the world.
-Indeed, it's the only thing that ever has." - MARGARET MEAD At what point do the rights of a single citizen become less important than the safety and security of the community?
+A province of the province "Never doubt that a small group of thoughtful, committed citizens can change the world.
+Indeed, it's the only thing that ever has." - MARGARET MEAD · At what point do the rights of a single citizen become less important than the safety and security of the community?
 The nation? · If you were able to add another amendment protecting the rights of the people, what would it be?